bumoproject/bumo-docs-en/docs/sdk_go.md

 ### Request Parameters

 The class name of the request parameter of the interface is composed of **Service Name** + **Method Name** + **Request**.
-For example, the request parameter format of the [getInfo](#getinfo) interface in Account Services is `AccountGetInfoRequest`.
+For example, the request parameter format of the [getInfo](#getinfo) interface in Account Service is `AccountGetInfoRequest`.

 The member of the request parameter is the member of the input parameter of each interface.
-For example, if the input parameter of the [getInfo](#getinfo) interface in Account Services is address, the complete structure of the request parameters of the interface is as follows:
+For example, if the input parameter of the [getInfo](#getinfo) interface in Account Service is address, the complete structure of the request parameters of the interface is as follows:
 ```go
 type AccountGetInfoRequest struct {
 address string